 let request = GenerateImageFeaturePrintRequest()

-let result = try handler.perform(request)
+let results = try await request.perform(on: image)

-// Compare against pre-computed catalog feature prints
+// Compare against pre-computed catalog prints

 var distance: Float = 0

-try? queryPrint.computeDistance(&distance, to: entry.featurePrint)
+try? catalogPrint.computeDistance(&distance, to: queryPrint)

-return distance < 0.6 ? (entry.entity, distance) : nil
+return distance < maxDistance ? (album.entity, distance) : nil

 }